-Loophole Closure and Small Business and Working Families Tax Relief Act of 2019 - In general, for taxable years beginning on or after January 1, 2019, California conforms to the following Tax Cuts and Jobs Act (TCJA) provision:
+Loophole Closure and Small Business and Working Families Tax Relief Act of 2019 - In general, for taxable years beginning on or after January 1, 2019, California law conforms to the following federal Tax Cuts and Jobs Act (TCJA) provision:

-Excess business loss.
+• Excess business loss.

-Excess Business Loss Limitation - The federal CARES Act made amendments to IRC Section 461(I) by eliminating the excess business loss limitation of noncorporate taxpayers for taxable year 2020 and retroactively removing the limitation for taxable years 2018 and 2019.
-California does not conform to these amendments.
-Also, California law does not conform to the federal changes in the ARPA that extends the limitation on excess business losses of noncorporate taxpayers for taxable years beginning after December 31, 2020 and ending before January 1, 2027.
-Complete form FTB 3461, California Limitation on Business Losses, if you are a noncorporate taxpayer and your net losses from all of your trades or businesses are more than \$262,000.
+Excess Business Loss Limitation - The CARES Act made amendments to IRC Section 461(I) by eliminating the excess business loss limitation of noncorporate taxpayers for taxable year 2020 and retroactively removing the limitation for taxable years 2018 and 2019.
+California law does not conform to those amendments.
+Also, California does not conform to the federal changes in the ARPA and the Inflation Reduction Act of 2022 that extends the limitation on excess business losses of noncorporate taxpayers for taxable years beginning after December 31, 2020, and ending before January 1, 2029.
+Complete form FTB 3461, California Limitation on Business Losses, if you are a noncorporate taxpayer and your net losses from all of your trades or businesses are more than \$270,000.

 Like-Kind Exchanges - The TCJA amended IRC Section 1031 limiting the nonrecognition of gain or loss on like-kind exchanges to real property held for productive use or investment.
-California conforms to this change under the TCJA for exchanges initiated after January 10, 2019.
+California law conforms to this change under the TCJA for exchanges initiated after January 10, 2019.
 However, for California purposes, with regard to individuals, this limitation only applies to: